James Fraser Mustard: Awards and recognition

 Mustard was involved with governments in Canada, Australia, the World Bank, the Inter-American Development Bank, UNICEF and the Aga Khan University in Pakistan in emphasizing the enormous importance to society of early childhood development.
 He was a Fellow of the Royal Society of Canada in 1976, and the winner of the 1993 Sir John William Dawson Medal for his "varied and important contributions to Canadian academic and public life."
 In 1985 he was made an Officer of the Order of Canada and was promoted to Companion in 1993.
 In 1992, he was appointed to the Order of Ontario.

 In 2003 he was inducted into the Canadian Medical Hall of Fame.
 He was a member of the board of PENCE (Protein Engineering Network Centre of Excellence), the Centre of Excellence of Early Child Development, the Aga Khan University in Karachi, Pakistan, Beatrice House (a residential program for homeless mothers and their children) and was Chairman Emeritus of the Council for Early Child Development.

 He was also the Past Chairman of Ballard Power Systems.
 In all, Mustard was the recipient of fifteen honorary degrees.
 In 2006 and 2007 he was a Thinker in Residence, a program in Adelaide, South Australia, which brings leaders in their fields to work with the South Australian community and government in developing new ideas and approaches to problem solving.
+The South Australian government established The Fraser Mustard Centre in 2012, creating a collaboration between Telethon Kids Institute and government to provide knowledge translation from multi-disciplinary evidence based research in practice directly into policy development.

 A biography of his life, written by Marian Packham, entitled J. Fraser Mustard : Connections & Careers, was published in 2010.
 He died in Toronto, a month after his 84th birthday, on November 16, 2011.
 He was diagnosed with cancer of the ureter in October 2011, and it was the cause of his death.
 He was predeceased by his wife, Betty.

 Fraser Mustard Early Learning Academy in Toronto is named in his honour and opened in 2013.